St Leonards-on-Sea: Notable residents

 The Venerable Luke Irvine-Capel, Archdeacon of Chichester was the Priest-in-Charge of Christ Church with St Mary Magdalene and St. Peter and St. Paul from 2013 to 2014, and thereafter served as Rector (merely a legal transition) from 2014 to 2019, before his appointment as Archdeacon.

+A. E. Holt White (1851-1933), author and illustrator of The butterflies and moths of Teneriffe, resided at 3 Warrior Square Terrace, St Leonards-on-Sea.

 Poly Styrene of X-Ray Spex lived in North Street, St Leonards-on-Sea.
+Indie pop musician and literary diarist Dickon Edwards moved to St Leonards in 2024.

 The 2018 PDC World Darts Championship Winner and 2019 PDC World Matchplay Champion Rob Cross hails from St Leonards-on-Sea.

 Baston Lodge, Upper Maze Hill, was the childhood home of Alan Turing.